Mrs. Derickson’s Homework Policy

 Welcome to Second Grade!
 I am really excited to be working with your child this year.
 We will be learning many new concepts and skills this year that will take extra practice.
 I want to let you know a few things about homework this year.
 Your child will be expected to take responsibility for his/her homework this year.
 Homework helps a child practice what has been taught in the classroom or to build on a thematic unit we may be working on.

 I will be assigning homework Monday thru Thursday.
 If it is necessary, homework may be assigned on Friday evening.
 Any homework not completed in class is to be considered homework.
 This is a transition year where your child should be encouraged to study and complete homework independently or with minimal help.
 Your child will be receiving math worksheets for homework.
-Side A will be completed in class and side B will be homework.
 Your child will also be expected to study his/her spelling words each evening and be ready for a spelling test on Friday.
 Another responsibility of your child will be to read for at least 15 minutes Monday thru Thursday.
 Research has shown that with only 15 minutes of reading time outside the classroom, all readers can be brought to grade level or beyond.
 Together we can help our children be successful!

 Your child may also be assigned reading, writing, social studies, science, or spelling homework.